 The Child Friendly Cities Initiative (CFCI) is a UNICEF-led initiative that supports local governments in realizing the rights of children at the local level using the UN Convention on the Rights of the Child as its foundation.
 It is also a network that brings together government and other stakeholders such as civil society organizations, the private sector, academia, media and, importantly, children themselves who wish to make their cities and communities more child-friendly.

-This course describes the core components and key steps to be taken for a city/community to be recognized as child-friendly by UNICEF.
+This course describes the core components and key steps to be taken for a city/municipality to be recognized as child-friendly by UNICEF.

 Learning objectives

-• Define the different steps for a city/community to becoming child-friendly
+• define the different steps for a city/municipality to becoming child-friendly.

 Audience